Roy Haynes

 Haynes performing in 1964

-Haynes was born in the Roxbury neighborhood of Boston, to Gustavas and Edna Haynes, immigrants from Barbados.[4]
+Haynes was born on March 13, 1925, in the Roxbury neighborhood of Boston, to Gustavas and Edna Haynes, immigrants from Barbados.[4]
 His younger brother, Michael E. Haynes, became an important leader in the African American community in Massachusetts, working with Martin Luther King Jr. during the civil rights movement, representing Roxbury in the Massachusetts House of Representatives and for forty years serving as pastor of the Twelfth Baptist Church.
 King had been a member at the church while he pursued his doctoral degree at Boston University.[5]

 Haynes made his professional debut in 1942 in Boston and began his full-time professional career in 1945.[6]
 From 1947 to 1949 he worked with saxophonist Lester Young,[4] and from 1949 to 1952 was a member of saxophonist Charlie Parker's quintet.[4]
 He also recorded at the time with pianist Bud Powell and saxophonists Wardell Gray and Stan Getz.[4]
 From 1953 to 1958, he toured with singer Sarah Vaughan and recorded with her.[7][8]
 In the 1950s he was given the nickname "Snap Crackle".[9]
 In the 1960s, he was a member of the John Coltrane Quartet, often working as a sub for drummer Elvin Jones.
 In 1990, he co-led the album Question and Answer with Pat Metheny.[10]
 Haynes led bands including the Hip Ensemble.[11]